One of the

-Like Alfred Hitchcock, it is a tribute to Anthony Mann that even after going through a list of his ten best films, we could start right up with
+Like Alfred Hitchcock, it is a tribute to Mann that even after going through a list of his ten best films, we could start right up with

 another list of classic films.
 Railroaded, Border Incident, El Cid, Reign of Terror, Heroes of Telemark,